2023 Annual Report

 With the rise in demand for computer science and engineering comes a drive for knowledge, skills, and progress, and IEEE CS will continue to convene global leaders to help support advancements for the bettering of our world.

 That work will mean a continued focus on cultivating diversity and inclusion, supporting emerging technologies, closely following industry developments, and nurturing the next generation of leaders.
-IEEE will design programs designed to speak to these strategic imperatives, while creating efficiencies that enable more substantive and sustainable connections throughout the global community.
+IEEE CS will design programs that speak to these strategic imperatives, while creating efficiencies that enable more substantive and sustainable connections throughout the global community.

 In short, 2023 served as a foundational year for a renewed focus on the future.
 Its successes will serve as a basis for 2024 initiatives and will amplify and bolster the efforts from the computer science and engineering community in the year to come.